evanyeung/enghack2014/README.md

-enghack2014
+Jams with me
 ===========
+Share a link to create music with others in real time.
+Built using Express.js and Socket.io.

-App created at University of Waterloo EngHack
+App created at University of Waterloo EngHack.